Single Touch Payroll

 Exemptions to STP reporting will also be available if you have no internet or an unreliable connection.

 Xero and most other software providers already offer STP however a setup process is involved.
-If your not sure if your software is STP ready
+If you’re not sure if your software is STP ready or would like assistance with being STP ready our team are more than happy to assist.

 Do you provide benefits to your employees?